teeparham/gemdiff/README.md

 #### Why?

-You want to quickly view the source code differences between versions of gems when your dependencies are updated.
+You want to view the source code differences between versions of gems when your dependencies are updated.
-It is often not that easy, because finding the github repository for a gem often requires The Google since many gems do not have the source repository URL in their gemspec.
+`gemdiff` hides the complexity of the source repository lookup, provides commands to open common github pages, and provides efficient workflow commands that work with a bundled project (see `outdated`, `update`).

 #### How?

-`gemdiff` does the repository lookup by inspecting the gemspec, then searching github if needed.
+`gemdiff` does the repository lookup by inspecting the local (or remote) gemspec, then searching github if needed.
 It uses bundler to list your outdated gems.
 For each outdated gem, it determines your currently used version and the version you can  update to, and builds a compare view URL with the old and new version tags.
-It also provides `update` to assist in the `bundle update` and commit workflow.
+It also provides `update` for a simple `bundle update` and commit workflow.

 ## Install